Analyzing OBIEE Data and Creating Reports

-In the EUL Manager dialog, you should click the Create an EUL … button to proceed to creating a new EUL.
+- In the EUL Manager dialog, you should click the Create a EUL … button to proceed to create a new EUL.
 This will launch the Create EUL Wizard.

 Get started in the world of Business Intelligence by taking this right OBIEE training.

 - After a user has been selected, the Finish button in the Create EUL Wizard should become available.
 Click it to make Discoverer Administrator create the EUL.
 This process will continue behind the scenes and should take less than a minute.
 Once it’s completed, you should see a message informing you about it.

 - Close the EUL Manager dialog by clicking Close.

 The following steps walk you through how to create a business area in Discoverer Administrator:

 - After closing the EUL Manager dialog in Discoverer Administrator, you should see the Administration Tasklist dialog shown in the following screenshot.
 If you don’t see this dialog, click the View | Tasklist menu from the menu bar of Discoverer Administrator.

 As you can see in the screenshot, the list of tasks you can accomplish with Discoverer Administrator is not limited only to creating business areas.
 Once a business area is created, you can perform tasks on its items such as creating joins, calculated items, and conditions.

 The Intellipaat OBIEE online training is your ticket for taking up the best paying jobs in the Business Intelligence domain.